THE EXECUTION OF MR. FLESH (Part 2)

 “What the Law could not do, because human nature was weak, God did.
 He condemned sin in human nature by sending his own Son, who came with a nature like our sinful nature, to do away with sin.”
-(Romans 8:3 GNT).
+(Romans 8:3 GNT)

-God does not command or expect anyone to seek, strive or struggle to put his flesh to death or change his sinful self or nature by himself.
+God does not command or expect anyone to seek, strive or struggle to put his flesh to death or to change his sinful self or nature by himself.
 No man can ever do this!

-The Scripture queries, “Can the Ethiopian change his skin or the leopard his spots?
+Jeremiah queries, “Can the Ethiopian change his skin or the leopard his spots?
 Then also you can do good who are accustomed to do evil.”
 (Jer.
 13:23 RSV).

 Every attempt you make to change your inherited sinful nature or put your sinful self to death by yourself will always end in failure, futility and frustration.
 This is why everyone needs the Saviour, the Lord Jesus Christ; for only Him can change your sinful and corrupt self or nature.